Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Convexity and Topology

 \section{Convexity and Topology}

 The main purpose of this section is to lay out some fundamental connections between elementary notions from topology and convexity.
 In particular, we will emphasize the topological properties of the Lagrangian dual bundle and how they imply the convexity of the optimal value function $V_f(c)$ defined by \eqref{eq:constrained}.

-Our first topological property is the existence of a Lagrangian dual section, which our main result \Cref{thm:hidden_cvx} shows implies the existence of a natural convex reformulation for the problem.
-We prove this in \Cref{subsec:main_proof}.
-In \Cref{sec:unique_maximization}, we also show that if the maximizer of the Lagrangian $\mathcal{L}(t,x)$ is unique for each $t \in \tDomain$, then $f$ is sectioned.
+The section is organized as follows.
+In \Cref{subsec:main_proof} we prove our main result \Cref{thm:hidden_cvx}, which shows that the existence of a Lagrangian dual section implies the existence of a natural convex reformulation for the problem \eqref{eq:constrained}.
+In \Cref{sec:unique_maximization}, we show that if the maximizer of the Lagrangian $\mathcal{L}(t,x)$ is unique for each $t \in \tDomain$, then $f$ is sectioned.
 We also show that this property of having unique maximizers is preserved under a natural operation in \Cref{lem:concave_composition}.
-Finally, in \Cref{subsec:connected_fibers} the connectedness of the fibers of the Lagrangian bundle are also shown to imply the existence of a natural convex relaxation.
-Here, the fibers of the Lagrangian bundle are the sets of the form $\cM_t = \{(t,x) : x \in \argmax \langle t, f(x)\rangle\}$.
+Finally, in \Cref{subsec:connected_fibers} the connectedness of the fibers of the Lagrangian bundle are also shown to imply the existence of a natural convex reformulation.
+Here the fibers of the Lagrangian bundle are the sets of the form $\cM_t = \{(t,x) : x \in \argmax \langle t, f(x)\rangle\}$.